maxheld83/rsync/README.md

 - `SSH_PRIVATE_KEY`
 - `SSH_PUBLIC_KEY`

-You get both of these from the server you deploy to.
+You get both of these from the server you interact with.

-Remember to never commit these keys, but [provide them to the GitHub UI](https://developer.github.com/actions/creating-workflows/storing-secrets/) (repository settings/secrets).
+Remember to never commit these keys, but [provide them through the GitHub UI](https://developer.github.com/actions/creating-workflows/storing-secrets/) (repository settings/secrets).

 ## Environment Variables